slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Both men and women are desperate to revive a broken relationship, to re-create the great love affair they had at the beginning.
 The difference is that women try to do it while it is ongoing, and men try to do it when it is over."
 -- Zan Perrion*

+> *"When poverty comes in the door love goes out the window."
+-- Proverb*

 ### What women value in men

 > *"A gentleman holds my hand.
 A man pulls my hair.
 A soulmate will do both."